ricardolsmendes/rootless-podman-dockerfiles/README.md

 ### 1.4.
 Build image inside a container results

-* __Ubuntu-based/Docker-managed containers__: _privileged mode_ is required to
+* __Docker-managed containers__: _privileged mode_ is required to build images
-  build images inside a given container and works as expected.
+  inside a given container and works as expected.

 ## 2. Podman usage